UUU v4. Logo by Ichisake

 System Shock Remake Yes When using UWorld::IsPaused (Numpad 0) pause, the camera won't move.
 Use PgDn pause instead

 Tales of Arise Yes Requires a custom key for the console to be selected other than ~, see configuration tab in the UUU client.
 Built-in camera doesn't receive controller / mouse input, use the keyboard for camera movement/control.
-Make sure the 'Use engine default for slomo min. value' on the configuration tab is checked, the game might otherwise crash
+Make sure the 'Use engine default for slomo min. value' on the configuration tab is checked, the game might otherwise crash.
+Pose editor won't work.

 Tales of Kenzera™: ZAU Yes Tested on demo